-Once the technical feasibility and commercial viability of extracting the mineral resource has been determined, the property would be considered a mine under development and would be classified as "mines under construction".
-E&E assets would be tested for impairment before the assets are transferred to development properties.
-Following transfer, the Company's policy is to assess each significant asset for impairment when facts and circumstances suggest that the carrying amount of an asset may exceed its recoverable amount.
+Once the technical feasibility and commercial viability of extracting the mineral resource has been determined, the property is considered to be a mine under development and is classified as "mines under construction".
+E&E assets are tested for impairment before the assets are transferred to development properties.

+The Company assesses each significant asset for impairment when facts and circumstances suggest that the carrying amount of an asset may exceed its recoverable amount.
 The recoverable amount is the higher of the asset's fair value less costs to sell and value in use.
 These assessments require the use of estimates and assumptions such as long-term commodity prices, discount rates, future capital requirements, exploration potential and operating performance.